awslabs/aws-cfn-control/README.md

 ## Prerequisites

 It is assumed that you have an AWS account (preferably with admin privileges) and experience with CloudFormation.
 You will also need to be familiar with either [AWS Cloud Development Kit](https://aws.amazon.com/cdk/) (CDK) or writing your own CloudFormation templates.
-Either JSON or YAML formatted templates can be used.
+Although JSON or YAML formatted templates can be used, JSON is recommended.

 ## Installation